hydroffice/hyo2_soundspeed/docs/user_manual_how_to_use_1_operator_mode_database_tab.rst

 Project and Profiles groups
 ---------------------------

-The *Project* group provides functionalaties to:
+The *Project* group provides functionalities to:

 * Create a new project (*New project* button).